isomerpages/moe-frontierpri/_cca/Co Curricular Activities (CCA)/Modern Dance.md

 <td width="425">
 <p>The CCA aims:</p>
 <ul>
-<li>To develop students&rsquo; confidence and allow them to express themselves through various dance.</li>
+<li>To develop students’ confidence and allow them to express themselves through various dance.</li>
 <li>To develop the necessary skills required to perform dance routines as an individual and as a group.</li>
 <li>To enable students to learn values of teamwork and discipline.</li>
 </ul>